hashicorp/terraform-provider-azurerm/website/docs/d/sql_managed_instance.html.markdown

 * `storage_account_type` - Storage account type used to store backups for this SQL Managed Instance.

-* `tags` - A mapping of tags to assign to the resource.
+* `tags` - A mapping of tags assigned to the resource.

 ---